Walking Shoe Wear Pattern Photos

 - Look in the phone book for a shoe store that appears to cater to serious athletes.
 Call and ask if they are a technical shoe store and if they have fit specialists.

-- Call your local running club, racewalking club, or school athletic department and ask where they recommend finding good shoes.
+- Call or email your local running club, racewalking club, or school athletic department and ask where they recommend finding good shoes.
 Attend a local race or charity 10K walk/run and talk to the runners and racewalkers.

 Walking Shoe Guide